 What's the best way to take time off from work for a job interview?
-It is typical that you don't want your current employer and co-workers to know you are interviewing elsewhere.
+Most of the time, you won't want your current employer and coworkers to know you are interviewing elsewhere.
 But interviews are commonly held on a workday.

 Find out the best strategy for asking for time off without raising a red flag that advertises the fact that you're seeking employment.

 If you have a flexible work schedule, it's relatively simple.
 Try to juggle your interviews around your time in the office or the time you're online working.
 It's not always that easy though, especially when you're working a set daily schedule with little flexibility.